realpython/python-guide/docs/writing/style.rst

 properties and methods: there is no "private" keyword in Python.
-This philosophy, very different from highly defensive languages like Java, which give a lot of mechanisms to prevent any misuse, is expressed by the saying: "We are consenting adults".
+This philosophy, very different from highly defensive languages like Java, which give a lot of mechanisms to prevent any misuse, is expressed by the saying: "We are all consenting adults".

 This doesn't mean that, for example, no properties are considered private, and that no proper encapsulation is possible in Python.
-But, instead of relying on concrete walls erected by the developers between their code and other's, the Python community prefers to rely on a set of conventions indicating that these elements should not be accessed directly.
+Rather, instead of relying on concrete walls erected by the developers between their code and other's, the Python community prefers to rely on a set of conventions indicating that these elements should not be accessed directly.